 Legal considerations and fairness:

-Always ensure that your approach complies with employment laws and company policies.
+Always ensure that your approach complies with employment laws and company policies when managing such employees.
 Document all actions and decisions to maintain transparency and fairness.
 This protects both the company and the employee from potential legal issues.

 Conclusion: Your role as a leader